Post Updated September 2021

 Although cancer in young women is rare, some factors seem to raise the risk of a diagnosis.
 Some risk factors include:

 Early detection is important for any cancer, but because the disease isn’t expected at a young age, it may be overlooked.
-Women may ignore or not look for a lump.
-Self-breast awareness is the best way to find any changes in your body.
+Younger women may ignore or not look for a lump; however, breast self-exam and awareness is the best way to find any changes in your body.
+In fact, nearly 80% of young women diagnosed with breast cancer find their breast abnormality themselves.

 From differences in treatment options to personal situations, dealing with cancer in your 30s or even 20s can be different than at an older age.